turingschool/backend-curriculum-site/module3/misc/promotion.md

 Students must meet the expectations laid out in the [final assessment info](./final_assessment).

+### Week 3 Challenges

+In Week 3, students will complete a series of challenges.
+Completion of these challenges is required for promotion.

 ### Career Development

 The Mod 3 [career development](https://careerdev.turing.edu/module_three) curriculum centers around learning to tell your story and beginning your job hunt.